-Alternatively, when taking UDP-Gal as the sugar donor, we found that the two enzymes GlyE and GlyD have galactosyltransferase activity, with GlyE of two-fold activity to that of GlyD (Fig. 3C).
-Further analysis suggested that GlyDDUE1792, but responsible the not GlyDGT8 is for galactosyltransferase activity of GlyD (Fig. 3D).
-GlyDDUF1972 is capable of utilizing both UDP-Glc and UDP-Gal as the sugar donors, maybe due to its unique GT-D fold that has a novel Rossmann-like nucleotide-binding fold (40).
+fold (40).
 Analysis of the active-site pocket reveals a plasticity of the UDP-sugar binding loops, which might accommodate different sugar donors.
-To further identify which sugar donor is preferred by GlyDDUF1972, we compared its hydrolytic activity towards the two sugar donors in the presence of the acceptor SRR1-GlcNAc-Glc and revealed a much higher augmentation of activity towards UDP-Glc (Fig. 3E, 3F).
-It is also in agreement with the results that GlyDDUF1972 plays a primary role in the third-step glycosylation using UDP-Glc as donor, and a secondary role when using UDP-Gal as donor.
+To further identify which sugar donor is preferred by $GlyD{DUF1972}$, we compared its hydrolytic activity toward the two sugar donors in the presence of the acceptor SRR1-GlcNAc-Glc and revealed a much higher augmentation of activity toward UDP-Glc (Fig. 3, E and F).
+It is also in agreement with the results that $GlyD{DUF1972}$ plays a primary role in the third-step glycosylation using UDP-Glc as donor and a secondary role when using UDP-Gal as donor.

-In fact, in the presence of the acceptor SRR1-GlcNAc, the hydrolytic activity of Gtf3 towards UDP-Glc is increased by 21 folds (Fig. 3E), in agreement with the previous proposal that the activity of a glycosyltransferase could be dramatically increased by over 100-fold in the presence of an optimal acceptor (42).
-As expected, upon the addition of SRR1-GlcNAc-Glc, the hydrolytic activity towards UDP-Glc of either the full-length GlyD or GlyDDUF1792 is increased to approximately 100-fold (Fig. 3E).
-Moreover, in the presence of SRR1-GlcNAc-Glc, GlyG showed a 30-fold higher activity towards UDP-Glc.
+In fact, in the presence of the acceptor SRR1-GlcNAc, the hydrolytic activity of Gtf3 toward UDP-Glc is increased by 21-fold (Fig. 3E) in agreement with the previous proposal that the activity of a glycosyltransferase could be dramatically increased by >100-fold in the presence of an optimal acceptor (42).
+As expected, upon the addition of SRR1-GlcNAc-Glc, the hydrolytic activity toward UDP-Glc of either the full-length GlyD or GlyD{DUF1792} was increased to \sim 100-fold (Fig. 3E).
+Moreover, in the presence of SRR1-GlcNAc-Glc, GlyG showed a 30-fold higher activity toward UDP-Glc.
+Similarly, the addition of SRR1-GlcNAc-Glc resulted in ~7- and 28-fold increase of hydrolytic activity toward UDP-Gal for GlyD and GlyE, respectively (Fig. 3F).
+These results further proved that Gtf3 is the only enzyme responsible for adding second sugar, whereas $\mathrm{GlyD}{\mathrm{DUF1792}}$, GlyE , and GlyG are the enzymes that catalyze the third step of PsrP glycosylation.

-Similarly, the addition of SRR1-GlcNAc-Glc resulted in a ~7 and 28 folds increase of hydrolytic activity towards UDP-Gal for GlyD and GlyE, respectively (Fig. 3F).
-These results further proved that Gtf3 is the only enzyme responsible for adding second sugar, whereas $GlyD{DUF1792}$ , GlyE and GlyG are the enzymes that catalyze the third step of PsrP glycosylation.
+The fourth step: diverse and heterogeneous

-fourth diverse The step: and heterogeneous-To further explore the subsequent glycosylation of PsrP, we purified trisaccharide modified acceptors SRR1-GlcNAc-Glc-Glc bv co-expression of GST-SRR1, GtfA/B, Gtf3 and GlyG, and SRR1-GlcNAc-Glc-Gal by co-expression of GST-SRR1, GtfA/B, Gtf3 and GlyE in E. coli, respectively.
-The two glycosylated acceptors were subjected to in vitro glycosylation assavs.
-With UDP-Glc as the donor.
-SRR1-GlcNAc-Glc-Glc could be further modified by $GlyD{DUF1792}$ , as well as the full-length GlyD, to produce SRR1-GlcNAc-Glc-Glc-Glc (Fig. 4A).
-Alternatively, taking UDP-Gal as the donor, SRR1-GlcNAc-Glc-Glc could be further GlvE glycosylated by to produce SRR1-GlcNAc-Glc-Glc-Gal 4B).
-(Fig. Glycosylation activity assays of another trisaccharide modified acceptor SRR1-GlcNAc-Glc-Gal indicated that GlyD, more precisely GlyDDUF1792, is the primary enzyme to produce SRR1-GlcNAc-Glc-Gal-Glc (Fig. 4C), whereas both GlyDDUF1792 and GlyE contribute to the production of SRR1-GlcNAc-Glc-Gal-Gal (Fig. 4D).
+To further explore the subsequent glycosylation of PsrP, we purified trisaccharide modified acceptors SRR1-GlcNAc-Glc-Glc by co-expression of GST-SRR1, GtfA/B, Gtf3, and GlyG, and SRR1-GlcNAc-Glc-Gal by co-expression of GST-SRR1, GtfA/B, Gtf3, and GlyE in E. coli, respectively.
+The two glycosylated acceptors were subjected to in vitro glycosylation assays.
+With UDP-Glc as the donor, SRR1-GlcNAc-Glc-Glc could be further modified by GlyD{DUF1792} as well as the fulllength GlyD to produce SRR1-GlcNAc-Glc-Glc-Glc (Fig. 4A).
+Alternatively, taking UDP-Gal as the donor, SRR1-GlcNAc-Glc-Glc could be further glycosylated by GlyE to produce SRR1-GlcNAc-Glc-Glc-Gal (Fig. 4B).
+Glycosylation activity assays of another trisaccharide-modified acceptor, SRR1-GlcNAc-Glc-Gal, indicated that GlyD, more precisely GlyD{DUF1792}, is the primary enzyme to produce SRR1-GlcNAc-Glc-Gal-Glc (Fig. 4C), whereas both GlyD{DUF1792} and GlyE contribute to the production of SRR1-GlcNAc-Glc-Gal-Gal (Fig. 4D).
 Besides, GlyG also exhibits a relatively lower fourth-step glycosylation activity using UDP-Glc as the donor (Fig. 4C).
-Hydrolytic activity assays in the presence of corresponding acceptor also revealed a significantly activity increase for GlyE, GlyDDUF1792 and GlyG (Fig. 4E, 4F), further proving that these three enzymes catalyze the fourth-step glycosylation.
+Hydrolytic activity assays in the presence of corresponding acceptor also revealed a significantly activity increase for GlyE, GlyD{DUF1792}, and GlyG (Fig. 4, E and F), further proving that these three enzymes catalyze the fourthstep glycosylation.